You've just received your company-wide, employee engagement survey.

 So how do you go about getting the data you need to conduct a benchmarking exercise?

 Your first port of call is your previous year’s engagement data.
 If this is your first year conducting an employee engagement survey, then this isn’t applicable.

-A tool like Sparkbay automatically provide a side-by-side comparison of your previous years’ survey results (or month, quarter as you see fit) to your current survey results.
+A tool like Sparkbay automatically provides a side-by-side comparison of your previous years’ survey results (or month, quarter as you see fit) to your current survey results.

-Alternatively, tools like Sparkbay also tell you how you compare to companies in the same industry as yours.
+Sparkbay also tells you how you compare to companies in the same industry as yours.